hyperledger-archives/sawtooth-sdk-python/BUILD.md

 If you wish to configure your development machine to do compilation directly on the host without Docker virtualization, see the `Dockerfile` in any component directory.
-For example, the file `sawtooth-core/validator/Dockerfile` describes the configuration and components needed to build and run the validator on a system.
+For example, the file `sawtooth-sdk-python/examples/intkey_python/Dockerfile` describes the configuration and components needed to build and run the intkey transaction processor on a system.

-Also provided is a docker-compose file which builds a full set of images with Sawtooth installed, and only the run-time dependencies installed.
+Also provided is a docker-compose file which builds images with Sawtooth components installed, and only the run-time dependencies.

   ```bash
     $ docker-compose -f docker-compose-installed.yaml build